Battle of Montiel: Background

 The armies in support of Trastámara were defeated at the battle of Nájera in 1367, but Peter of Castile lost the advantage because he did not remunerate his ally the Black Prince.
 The Black Prince, also affected by dysentery, withdrew his support from Peter and returned to Aquitaine.

-The battle
+Battle

 The Franco-Castilian force was led by Bertrand du Guesclin, while Peter of Castile led a Castilian-Granadine force.
-The Franco-Castilians were victorious largely thanks to the enveloping tactics of du Guesclin.

-The aftermath
+Aftermath

 After the battle, Peter fled to the castle of Montiel, where he became trapped.
 In an attempt to bribe Bertrand du Guesclin, Peter was lured into a trap outside his castle refuge.
 In the confrontation his half-brother Henry stabbed Peter multiple times.
 His death on 23 March 1369 marked the end of the Castilian Civil War.
 His victorious half-brother was crowned Henry II of Castille.

 Henry made du Guesclin Duke of Molina and formed an alliance with the French King Charles V.

 Between 1370 and 1376, the Castilian fleet provided naval support to French campaigns against Aquitaine and the English coast while du Guesclin recaptured Poitou and Normandy from the English.